 There is covenantal atonement when a person believes that Jesus died for their sins, sickness, and torments.
 Immediately the New Covenant comes into effect.

 For I will be merciful to their unrighteousness, and their sins and their lawless deeds I will remember no more.”Hebrews 8:12

 Jesus overcame sin and BECAME sin so that we BECOME the righteousness of God.
-So that makes you as righteous as Jesus Christ.
+That makes us as righteous as Jesus Christ.

 For He made Him who knew no sin to be sin for us, that we might become the righteousness of God in Him.2 Corinthians 5:21

-You give Him your sin and He gives you His righteousness.
-This then, is the Great Exchange of the New Covenant.
+We give Him our sin, and He gives us His righteousness.
+This is the Great Exchange of the New Covenant.